Prisoner reentry: Re-entry for women prisoners

-Women prisoners and formerly incarcerated women are advocating for the need for gender-specific re-entry programs in-prison and post-release, specifically focused on healthcare, substance abuse, mental illness, and family reunification.
+Women prisoners and formerly incarcerated women are advocating for the need for gender-specific re-entry programs in prison and post-release, specifically focused on healthcare, substance abuse, mental illness, and family reunification.

 For women prisoners concerned about family reunification post-release, comes with challenges of securing housing and employment, necessary for meeting child welfare requirements.
 In cases where these requirements cannot be met, women ex-offenders claim to benefit from rehabilitative counseling to deal with the strain incarceration has on the relationship between mothers and children.

 As women re-enter society after incarceration, they may face challenges and setbacks that may hinder a successful reentry outcome.
 Women reentering society may receive less familial support, such as housing or financial support, which in turn requires the women to get charitable or governmental assistance in order to avoid homelessness.
-Women released from prison also have difficulty securing employment, attaining transportation, gaining childcare, and parenting.
+Women released from prison also have difficulty securing employment, transportation, childcare, and parenting.
 Many female prisoners claim that they often need support and assistance to navigate their transition.
 Women reentering society after being incarcerated are at an increased risk for “substance use, physical health, and mental health disorders.”
-Also, many female prisoners are victims as they may suffer from abuse and neglect, which results in them suffering from low self-esteem.
-Researchers found that 90% of women, who have been involved in the criminal justice system, have experienced varying forms of childhood trauma.
+Also, many female prisoners are victims, as they may suffer from abuse and neglect, which results in them suffering from low self-esteem.
+Researchers found that 90% of women who have been involved in the criminal justice system, have experienced varying forms of childhood trauma.
 As of 2011, 94% of the female prison population have a history of sexual or physical abuse.
 As victims of abuse, women are more likely to be depressed and blame themselves for the abuse.